jamesmcginnis/cuckoo-calculator-card/README.md

 **Keyboard input not working**
 - Click anywhere on the card first to focus it, then type

-**Haptic feedback not working**
-- Haptic feedback requires a browser and device that support the `navigator.vibrate` API — most Android browsers support this; iOS Safari does not

 **Scientific mode not showing**
 - Enable it in the visual editor under **Options → Scientific Mode**, or set `scientific: true` in your YAML config